You Are Our Priority

 Handling Charlotte Personal Injury & Workers’ Compensation Claims for Professional Athletes

 You need a competent attorney who is experienced in handling the complexities of workers’ compensation and inter-related personal injury matters.
-Your attorney should also be as skilled at dealing with the unique legalities associated with sports injuries, as you are in blocking a pass or running a touchdown.
+Your workers’ compensation attorney in Charlotte should also be as skilled at dealing with the unique legalities associated with sports injuries, as you are in blocking a pass or running a touchdown.

-Martha Ramsay is that attorney.
+Martha Ramsay is that Trial Attorney.
 She has been a member of the National Football League Player’s Association (NFLPA) Workers’ Compensation Panel for North Carolina since 1995.
 She represents current and former professional football players in workers’ compensation claims for injuries sustained during their careers.

 She is sensitive to the player’s need to protect his or her earning ability while on the field and extends that focus on how a player can be best protected in the future.
 She is uniquely qualified to work through the union and collective bargaining issues that can impact an athlete’s legal case.
 She has also represented professional athletes in soccer and basketball in their workers’ compensation claims.

 Charlotte Chronic Traumatic Encephalopathy (CTE) in NFL Football

 Doctors and researchers have long understood that football, like other contact sports, can produce an array of serious head injuries.
 However, the true prevalence of brain injuries in the NFL was underestimated until recently.
 What scientists now know is that virtually every player in the NFL is at risk for developing chronic traumatic encephalopathy (CTE), a degenerative brain disease induced by repeated blows to the head.